 Support from the Maternal and Child Health Bureau’s LEND (Leadership Education in Neurodevelopmental Disabilities) program has allowed us to create and maintain an interdisciplinary training model.
-Neuropsychology residents are part of the LEND program, which includes pediatrics, social work, occupational and physical therapy, speech-language pathology, nutrition, neurology, physiatry, psychiatry, education and audiology.
-Our residents also actively participate in a structured series of interdisciplinary seminars, rounds and clinics.
+Child clinical psychology fellows are part of the LEND program, which also includes pediatrics, social work, occupational and physical therapies, speech-language pathology, nutrition, neurology, psychiatry, education and audiology.
+Our fellows also actively participate in a structured series of interdisciplinary seminars, rounds and clinics.
 In order to ensure comprehensive interdisciplinary training, all trainees complete an individualized training plan (ITP).

-Postdoctoral residents are provided with opportunities to participate in or develop their own research projects within the fields of neuropsychology or neurodevelopmental disabilities.
-While our fellowship is primarily a clinical experience, residents also have the opportunity to present research at national and international meetings, and most have at least one national presentation and one peer-reviewed paper in press by the end of the residency.
-Research opportunities are available through the mentorship of faculty members and researchers throughout the Kennedy Krieger and Johns Hopkins research community.
+Postdoctoral fellows are provided with opportunities to participate in or develop their own research projects within the fields of psychology and neurodevelopmental disabilities.
+Research opportunities are available through the mentorship of faculty members and researchers throughout the Kennedy Krieger and Johns Hopkins research community, and dedicated time is available for research.